markflm/markflm/README.md

 Right now I'm mostly working in Javascript including TypeScript, Vue, Angular2+ and Nodejs, but I've got a background in C# and database development (ETL, BI Reporting, Data Warehousing).

-You can reach me at mpcrav01 at gmail.com or on Twitter @Kifflom.
+You can reach me at mpcrav01 at gmail.com.